mattaereal/pyronbee/README.md

 pyronbee
 ============

+pyronbee is a networking security tool to test Web Application Firewalls using customized requests.

 This repository contains my own implementation of the IronBee WAF Research project data.
 For more information, please fetch the whitepaper from https://community.qualys.com/blogs/securitylabs/2012/07/25/protocol-level- evasion-of-web-application-firewalls

-The current version of pyronbee does not have test cases, but will be added soon.
+The current version of pyronbee does not have `test files`, but will be added soon.
+In the meanwhile you can make your own, since it's very easy to do it.

+## My personal usage of pyronbee

+Sometimes you find yourself doing a pentest and the security (WAF, IDS, IPS) starts to block certain request you do, for example the ones for an SQL Injection.
+Knowing that a WAF does not see the same as a web server, tweaking a little our request can make the security to ignore it, and the webserver may understand it as a sucessful request.

+Web servers tend to fix malformed requests, and there are modules to correct some urls to specific documents, paths, such as mod_spelling.
+So you can try to send 'broken' requests hoping that the WAF consider it harmless and the web server interpret it correctly.

 ### Test files on pyronbee

-The current format for requests in test files is in JSON.
+The current format for requests in test files is in `JSON`.

       {
         "method": "POST",